Mwakai/Java-DataStructures/README.md

 # Java-DataStructures
-This is my public playground for learning Data Structures
+This is my public playground for learning java Data structures and algorithms